Why it's doneBy Mayo Clinic staff

 Mammography is X-ray imaging of your breasts designed to detect tumors and other abnormalities.
 Mammography can be used either for screening or for diagnostic purposes in evaluating a breast lump:

 - Diagnostic mammography.
 Diagnostic mammography is used to investigate suspicious breast changes, such as a breast lump, breast pain, an unusual skin appearance, nipple thickening or nipple discharge.
 It's also used to evaluate abnormal findings on a screening mammogram.
-A diagnostic mammogram includes additional mammogram images, such as magnification and compression views.
+A diagnostic mammogram includes additional mammogram images.

 When to begin screening mammography